5 Stages of Grief: Breast Cancer + Body Image

 Here at Everviolet, the topic of body image is near and dear to our hearts, and when writing this story, we found ourselves thinking about it in a deeper way.
-We realized that the experience of grief one goes through after surgery or illness can be likened to any other period of loss in which one typically grieves in five stages – beginning with denial and then yo-yoing between anger, bargaining, depression, and acceptance.
-To better understand the five stages of grief, in relation to breast cancer and body image, read on.1
+The experience of grief one goes through after surgery or illness can be likened to any other period of loss in which one typically grieves in five stages – beginning with denial and then, yo-yoing between anger, bargaining, depression and acceptance.
+To better understand the five stages of grief, in relation to cancer and body image, read on.1

 1. Denial – "This Can’t Be True!"

 The first stage of grief typically involves denial, or the shock, disbelief and numbness we feel as we try to wrap our mind around our diagnosis.
 This reaction is a natural defense mechanism and a way of gradually accepting a painful truth.
 Denial helps us cope with the fear we’re encountering – fear of not only cancer and mortality, but of surgery and other changes associated with treatment.
 Many often describe this initial phase as an out-of-body experience in which it seems as though doctors are speaking about someone else.
 The upside is that this dissociation gives our shocked mind and bodies a break from the trauma just experienced and some bandwidth to intellectually process the frenzy of a new diagnosis – appointments, testing, scheduling – before emotions set in.
 Often times, the need for immediate treatment pushes us through the denial phase and requires us to adjust to the news rather quickly.2

 2. Anger – "Why Me?"